John Pate (American football)

-John Pate is an American football coach.
+John Lloyd Pate (born April 6, 1954) is an American football coach.
 He served as the head football coach at Union College in Barbourville, Kentucky (1984), Lees–McRae College in Banner Elk, North Carolina (1991–1993), and Hamline University in St. Paul, Minnesota (2011–2012).

 He was a part of five national championship staffs while serving as an assistant at Georgia Southern University.

-He served as a US Army Infantry Officer.
-He is an Airborne Ranger.
-His service included time as the TOW Platoon Leader, Combat Support Company, 1st Battalion, 15th Infantry in Kitzingen, Germany.
-He is a graduate of French Commando School #7 in Trier, Germany.